alexander-azizi-martin/uo.zone/README.md

 ## Tech Stack

-The frontend is written in typescript using nextjs and chakra ui.
+The frontend is written in typescript using nextjs, shadcn ui, and tailwind css.

 The backend is written in php using laravel, sqlite, and meilisearch.